juliango202/jiji/README.md

 ### Dictionary information

-A special entry called `_about_this_dictionary` is used to store some information about the dictionary, including the title, licence, and the language(s) used.
+A special entry called `_about_this_dictionary` is used to store the information about the dictionary itself, including the title, licence, and the language(s) used.
 ```yaml
 _about_this_dictionary: